 This one is a tough call.

-If you are planning a trip to Hawaii where scuba diving is your main priority, I’d definitely plan on going to Lanai.
-It’s known for its crystal clear water and they have awesome cavern diving.
+If you are planning a trip to Hawaii, where scuba diving is your main priority, I’d definitely plan on going to Lanai.
+It’s known for its crystal clear waters, and they have awesome cavern diving.
 You will be in awe.

 Maui also has some cool scuba diving experiences.
 Molokini Crater is just off the coast of Maui and is a great spot to see Hawaiian Green Sea Turtles, Eagle Rays, and tropical fish.

-Plus, it’s really close to Lanai (if you want to do a day trip there to go diving.)
+Plus, it’s really close to Lanai (if you want to make a day trip there to go diving.)

 One of the most popular places to scuba dive in Hawaii is Kona on the Big Island.
-They have some spectacular reef, cool underwater lava formations, and the famous Manta Ray Night Dive.
+They have some spectacular reefs, cool underwater lava formations, and the famous Manta Ray Night Dive.

 Oahu has a lot of Hawaii scuba tours that are perfect for beginners.
 Plus, there are some great opportunities to see shipwrecks.